Banjo: Early origins

 The oldest extant banjo, c.
-1770–1777, from the Surnamese Creole culture.
+1770–1777, from the Surinamese Creole culture.

 The modern banjo derives from instruments that have been recorded to be in use in North America and the Caribbean since the 17th century by enslaved people taken from West and Central Africa, such as the kora.
 Their African-style instruments were crafted from split gourds with animal skins stretched across them.
 Strings, from gut or vegetable fibers, were attached to a wooden neck.
 Written references to the banjo in North America and the Caribbean appear in the 17th and 18th centuries.

 The earliest written indication of an instrument akin to the banjo is in the 17th century: Richard Jobson (1621) in describing The Gambia, wrote about an instrument which some consider to be similar to the banjo.

 They have little varietie of instruments, that which is most common in use, is made of a great gourd, and a necke thereunto fastned, resembling, in some sort, our Bandora; but they have no manner of fret, and the strings they are either such as the place yeeldes or their invention can attaine to make, being very unapt to yeeld a sweete and musicall sound, notwithstanding with pinnes they winde and bring to agree in tunable notes, having not above sixe strings upon their greatest instrument.